ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## Choosing the Editor Type

 By default, the CKEditor 4 React component creates a {@link guide/dev/framed/README classic editor}.
-To create an {@link guide/dev/inline/README inline editor}, add the `type` property with value of `inline` to the `<CKEditor />` tag:
+To create an {@link guide/dev/inline/README inline editor}, add the `type` property with the value of `inline` to the `<CKEditor />` tag:

 ```jsx
 <CKEditor